raffaeleterribile/numpy-tutorials/README.md

 # Numpy Tutorials

-These are exercises that I did when I was learning Numpy.
+Exercises that I did when I was learning Numpy.